 On September 10, 2018, the Company entered into a contract with the U.S. Biomedical Advanced Research and Development Authority ("BARDA") pursuant to which SIGA agreed to deliver up to 1,488,000 courses of oral TPOXX® to the U.S. Strategic National Stockpile ("Strategic Stockpile"), and to manufacture and deliver to the Strategic Stockpile, or store as vendor-managed inventory, up to 212,000 courses of the intravenous (IV) formulation of TPOXX® ("IV TPOXX®").
 Additionally, the contract includes funding from BARDA for advanced development of IV TPOXX®, post-marketing activities for oral and IV TPOXX®, and supportive procurement activities.
-The contract with BARDA (as amended, modified, or supplemented from time to time, the "2018 BARDA Contract") currently contemplates, as of April 30, 2019, up to approximately \$600.1 million of payments, of which approximately \$51.7 million of payments are included within the base period of performance of five years, approximately \$12.2 million of payments are related to exercised options and up to approximately \$536.2 million of payments are currently classified as unexercised options.
+The contract with BARDA (as amended, modified, or supplemented from time to time, the "2018 BARDA Contract") contemplates, as of June 30, 2019, up to approximately \$600.1 million of payments, of which approximately \$51.7 million of payments are included within the base period of performance of five years, approximately \$23.4 million of payments are related to exercised options and up to approximately \$525.0 million of payments are currently classified as unexercised options.
 BARDA may choose in its sole discretion when, or whether, to exercise any of the unexercised options.
-The period of performance for options is up to ten years from the date of entry into the 2018 BARDA Contract and such options could be exercised at any time during the contract term, including during the base period of performance.